Jefferyy-Peng/baselines/README.md

 # Brain MRI segmentation Training and Inference pipeline

 This repo include the training and evaluation code for the internship project at CHDI which is called  Multi-contrasts MRI Auto Segmentation for Huntington Disease.
+Training data:

 The training pipeline is shown below:

+Offline Preprocessing:
+* Normalize to range (0,1)
+* Resize to (1024, 1024)
+Online Data Augmentation:
+* random rotation
+* random flip
+* online upsampling for tail classes
+  * With probability a, sample an image from set {no seg}
+  * With probability (1-a), sample an image from set {have seg}
+Neural Network:
+* 2D/3D UNet
+Post Processing:
+* Erode
+* Dilate
+* Resize back to original dimension (512, 512)

 ## Training Instruction